RAD50/RAD50/README.md

 # 💫 About Me:
-🔭  currently working on home lab <br>👯 looking to collaborate on anything on cyber security <br>🤝 looking for help with CTF<br>🌱 presently learning a bit of everything <br>💬 Ask me about PC<br>⚡ "You act like mortals in all that you fear, And like immortals in all that you desire.
-When time flies away and death comes near, You realize that life is just the candle on fire."
+🔭  currently working on home lab <br>👯 looking to collaborate on anything on cyber security <br>🤝 looking for help with CTF<br>🌱 presently learning a bit of everything <br>💬 Ask me about PC<br>⚡ "I don't need luck, though.
+I've always had to struggle and fight and that's made me strong.
+It's made me who I am."

 # 💻 Tech Stack: